nautobot/nautobot-plugin-chatops-panorama/README.md

 > The plugin is compatible with Nautobot 1.1.0 and higher

-To ensure Nautobot Plugin ChatOps Panorama is automatically re-installed during future upgrades, create a file named `local_requirements.txt` (if not already existing) in the Nautobot root directory (alongside `requirements.txt`) and list the `nautobot-plugin-chatops-panorama` package:
+To ensure Nautobot Panorama ChatOps is automatically re-installed during future upgrades, create a file named `local_requirements.txt` (if not already existing) in the Nautobot root directory (alongside `requirements.txt`) and list the `nautobot-plugin-chatops-panorama` package:

 ```no-highlight
 # echo nautobot-plugin-chatops-panorama >> local_requirements.txt